US Agricultural Futures Close Mixed - UrduPoint

 US Agricultural Futures Close Mixed

 CHICAGO, Dec.
-23 (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) --:):Chicago board of Trade (CBOT) agricultural futures closed mixed on Friday, with corn and wheat rising and soybean falling.
+25 (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :Chicago board of Trade (CBOT) agricultural futures closed mixed on Friday, with corn and wheat rising and soybean falling.

 The most active corn contract for March delivery rose 10 cents, or 1.55 percent, to settle at 6.54 U.S. Dollars per bushel.
 March wheat soared 20.5 cents, or 2.79 percent, to settle at 7.5475 dollars per bushel.
 January soybean fell 23.25 cents, or 1.57 percent, to settle at 14.605 dollars per bushel.